niklasramo/palikka/README.md

   * this.id &nbsp;&mdash;&nbsp; *string*
   * this.dependencies &nbsp;&mdash;&nbsp; *object*
   * this.async &nbsp;&mdash;&nbsp; *function*
   * If the factory is a plain object it is directly assigned as the module's value.
 If the factory is a function it is executed once after all dependencies have loaded and it's return value will be assigned as the module's value.
-The factory callback receives the defined dependency modules as it's function arguments.
-The context's (this) async property defers the module's initiation when executed and returns a new function that must be exectued in order to finish the module defintion.
+The factory callback receives the dependency modules as it's function arguments.
+The context's (this) async property is a function which defers the module's initiation upon execution and returns a new function that must be exectued in order to finish the module defintion.

 **Returns** &nbsp;&mdash;&nbsp; *array*